King of Kings (1961 film): Development

 In November 1959, Nicholas Ray signed on to direct the project.
-With set construction nearly complete, Ray then asked screenwriter Philip Yordan whom he previously worked with on Johnny Guitar (1954) to rewrite the script.
-Ray also explained, "I asked for him and made concessions to have him.
+With set construction nearly complete, Ray asked screenwriter Philip Yordan whom he previously worked with on Johnny Guitar (1954) to rewrite the script.
+Ray explained, "I asked for him and made concessions to have him.
 They had asked me to write it.
 I didn't feel up to the responsibility; I am as impatient with the other writer on my own screenplay as with others."

 Yordan recalled, "I didn't want to go to Spain, but he asked me to just come over there for the weekend.
 The picture was called Son of Man.
-Terrible title, and someone had taken chapters of the Bible and sort of tried to make it play."
-He then recommended re-titling the script to King of Kings.
-Yordan wrote a new script in six weeks which Bronston liked so much that he encouraged him to stay in Madrid, in which Yordan later went to co-write the script for El Cid (1961).
-Throughout the writing process, Yordan felt he did not find writing the movie to be difficult, in which he argued that "Christ was a loner.
+Terrible title, and someone had taken chapters of the Bible and sort of tried to make it play, but it was awful."
+He then recommended re-titling the script to King of Kings, but was reminded the title had been used for the 1927 film of the life of Jesus directed by Cecil B. DeMille.
+Yordan retorted the title was in the public domain, and it was later discovered DeMille had not registered the title.
+Yordan promptly registered the title with the Motion Picture Association of America (MPAA).
+Yordan wrote a new script in six weeks which Bronston liked so much that he encouraged him to stay in Madrid, where Yordan later co-wrote the script for El Cid (1961).
+Yordan did not find writing the script to be difficult, observing that "Christ was a loner.
 He's not much different than my usual character.
 The Western character.
 It's the same character.
 The man alone."

-Furthermore, Bronston hired several Biblical scholars in order for the script to adhere to the Gospels, which included playwright Diego Fabbri and theologian professor George Kilpatrick, who wrote the books The Origins of the Gospel According to St. Matthew (1946) and The Trial of Jesus (1953).
+To assure that the script would be faithful to the Gospels, Bronston hired several Biblical scholars, including playwright Diego Fabbri and theologian professor George Kilpatrick, who wrote the books The Origins of the Gospel According to St. Matthew (1946) and The Trial of Jesus (1953).
 In March 1960, Bronston received approval of the script from Pope John XXIII, who met with the producer at the Vatican.